dfandrich/testclutch-curl-web/README.md

 `ghatoken` in a protected location on your local machine.
 Use the *Application Servers - Config* menu in Virtuozzo to upload that file to the container in the location `/data/auth/ghatoken`.
-Once the file is there, the periodic update job will start downloading GitHub Actions logs.
+Once the file is there, the periodic update job will start downloading GitHub Actions logs on its next run.

 # Logs